-If you need to order copies of a death certificate after the time of death has passed, go to the website of the Pennsylvania Department of Health, where you'll find options to order death certificates online, in person, or using a downloadable mail-in order form.
+If you need to order copies of a death certificate after the time of death has passed, visit the Pennsylvania Department of Health, where you'll find options to order death certificates online, in person, or using a downloadable mail-in order form.

 In Pennsylvania, you must provide a copy of your government issued photo ID or other acceptable identification at the time you order the death certificates.
-Each copy of Pennsylvania death certificate costs $20 (with additional fees for online processing), but the fee does not apply to requests for military members or genealogical research.
+Each copy of Pennsylvania death certificate costs $20 (with additional fees for online processing), but the fee does not apply to requests for military members.